kman0001/tubesync-plex/README.md

 - Disallow simultaneous use of `-s / --silent` and `-d / --detail` options
 - Supports Windows, Linux, and Docker environments with automatic ffmpeg/ffprobe path detection
 - Handles multiple subtitle tracks and automatically maps language codes to Plex-compatible ISO 639-1 codes
+- Added Batch JSON to NFO Converter for `info.json` to `.nfo` conversion

 > ⚠️ **Note:** This fork is maintained for personal purposes and may differ from the original repository.